Skip to content

 Query ran A ranked result list appears.

-Match was verified An expanded result contains material related to your idea.
+Match was verified An expanded or opened source contains relevant material.

-Result became useful You opened, linked, or applied something from the source.
+Result became useful You opened, linked, transferred, or applied the source.

 What happened Try first

-No results appear Wait for Smart Environment preparation to finish, then try a topic you know appears in several meaningful notes.
+No results appear Wait for Environment preparation.
+Query a topic known to exist in several notes.

-Results are too broad Add one distinguishing detail, such as the project, audience, constraint, or problem.
+Results are too broad Add one project, audience, constraint, or other distinguishing detail.

-Results are too narrow Remove the least important detail and search the broader idea.
+Results are too narrow Remove the least important detail.

-You need an exact phrase or title Use Obsidian search instead.
+You need an exact phrase or title Use Obsidian Search.

 Continue after the first result

-Do not tune settings until the basic workflow above has produced one result worth using.
+Do not tune advanced settings until the basic workflow has recovered one source worth using.